yehdihouldanna/dhamet/deployement.md

 - if you encounter problems related to `DoesNotExist at /accounts/signup/` or `admin/login` ...etc then you might want to find teh apropriate value for `SITE_ID` in `settings.py`

+ - when deploying the Postgres for the first time, if you encounter user authentication faild, change the default user's password with
+ `ALTER USER postgres WITH PASSWORD 'new_password'` `ALTER USER postgres WITH PASSWORD 'Dhamet_db_smart_2022'`

+also check the file */etc/postgresql/12/main/pg_hba.conf* and replace all occurences of `peer` with `trust`

+and restart the service
+`sudo service postgresql restart`

+ ## usefull commands :

+ When connecting to the droplet from vscode and in order to order files from terminal with vs code with `code FILENAME` you need to be root.

+ in order to change to a user in linux : `su USERNAME` or when u are a user with sudo privileges and want to get back to the root user u can do so with `sudo -s`